tomas-indruch/human-reaction-time-measurement-device/README.md

             ▼
 [ Real-Time Data Acquisition & Statistical Analysis in Excel ]

-## Future Improvements & Industrial Scaling".
+## Future Improvements & Industrial Scaling
 While the current iteration relies on software polling and millis() for rapid prototyping, a production-grade V2 would utilize Hardware Timers and Pin Change Interrupts (PCINT) to ensure true deterministic measurement and eliminate software execution jitter.